 1) Google Yourself – Scroll Through All Results Pages that Have Content Relevant to You

 The first place to start in online reputation management is knowing the terrain.
 You can’t know that terrain without doing your research about what parts of your life are ‘Google-able.’
 Don’t limit yourself to Google – run the search on Yahoo and other engines as well.
-Before you take action to remove any content, or counter it with newly created material, you want to know how easy that article or website is to find.

 Once you’ve found all the relevant results for your name, grab a pen and some paper.
 Make a list that’s divided into 2 columns.
 On the left side are the ‘Good’ results and on the right side you will write the ‘Bad.’